 Shein has also been accused of more controversial cost-saving measures including tax evasion and intellectual property theft.
 Thanks to a 2016 rule that exempts import taxes on shipments valued at $800 or less, Shein avoids paying import taxes in the U.S.

 Like other fast fashion brands, Shein also steals ideas from other fashion designers, a practice that’s technically legal under outdated U.S. copyright laws.
 When asked about designers' copyright claims, a Shein spokesperson said that it "takes all claims of infringement seriously," adding that suppliers must ensure that their products don't infringe on intellectual property.

 Which brings us to our final question: Is Shein ethical?
 Critics of the fashion company would say no, and not just because it takes advantage of tax loopholes.

 Aside from what we’ve already mentioned, critics rail against Shein for three main reasons: labor conditions, environmental degradation, and offensive designs.

-A recent Channel 4 investigation found that two factories that supply clothes to Shein are in violation of China’s labor laws and Shein's own code of conduct.
-The network found that employees were working 18-hour days with only one day off a month.
-Pay was also dismally low, Channel 4 discovered, with one factory paying just four cents per garment.
+A Channel 4 investigation found that two factories that supply clothes to Shein are in violation of China’s labor laws and Shein's own code of conduct.
+The network discovered that employees were working 18-hour days with only one day off a month.
+Pay was also dismally low, with one factory paying just four cents per garment.